What is Platform?

 It is possible to overpay your mortgage by up to 10% of the outstanding mortgage balance each year without incurring a financial penalty.
 Any payment over 10% will be subject to an early repayment charge.
 In addition, any cashback provided as part of the mortgage deal has to be repaid if the mortgage is redeemed during the initial offer period.

-The exact terms of early repayment charges are detailed in the terms and conditions of the individual mortgage product and should be explained to you by your mortgage broker when you take it out.
+The exact terms of early repayment charges are detailed in the terms and conditions of the individual mortgage product and should be explained to you by your mortgage adviser when you take it out.